julianxhokaxhiu/twypo/README.md

 Simply because there were a lot of POC but none of them was a working extension like "drop-in and run".
 So, this is my own effort to bring this kind of logic to the people that want to use it.

 ## What can you do for me?
-If you're a TYPO3 developer, you can help me to scrape the data from the system to arrays/dictionaries.
-Also, the backend should be extended to give the user the choice of which template to use per page.
+If you're a TYPO3 developer, you can help me to scrape in the correct way the data from the system to arrays/dictionaries.

 If you're a user, then just wait for it to be ready.